 How we tested our documents

-We decided to test this types of document, as aside from HTML, it is the most commonly used document format.
+We decided to test these types of document as, aside from HTML, these are the most commonly used document formats Cefas publishes online.